Few entrepreneurs post successes like his, and fewer still remain so grounded in the basics of family, community and hard work.

 "He's comfortable in the most complex business discussion imaginable," Frank Carney says.
 "He's a great teacher, a great people person, a great student.
 He's extremely intellectual, a home and family person, very religious.
 He's the most empathetic and sympathetic person you can find.
 He's a real genuine person."

 The public's fascination with the Carney brothers is founded on one of the most famous entrepreneurial Cinderella stories ever told and re-told.
 The plot's skeleton is as familiar to native Wichitans as the name Pizza Hut has become to pizza lovers the world over.

-The brothers worked evenings and weekends in the family grocery store on East Kellogg and Bluff.
-Their father, Michael H. Carney jr., who had been a meatpacker for 23 years before going into business for himself, died when Dan, the eldest brother among seven siblings, was a junior in high school.
+The brothers worked evenings and weekends in the family grocery store on E. Kellogg and Bluff.
+Their father, Michael H. Carney Jr., who had been a meatpacker for 23 years before going into business for himself, died when Dan, the eldest brother among seven Carney siblings (within a blended family of 12 children), was a junior in high school.